paulacaceres1/quantum-transport-TUR/README.md

-# COHERENT QUANTUM SYSTEMS OUT OF EQUILIBRIUM: THERMODYNAMIC BOUNDS AND TRADE-OFFS
+# Quantum Transport and Thermodynamic Uncertainty in Nanostructures
-This repository contains the Python code developed for the bachelor's thesis "Quantum Thermodynamics and Transport in Nanostructures".
+This repository contains the Python code developed for the bachelor's thesis "COHERENT QUANTUM SYSTEMS OUT OF EQUILIBRIUM: THERMODYNAMIC BOUNDS AND TRADE-OFFS".
 The project explores charge and heat transport in quantum coherent systems using the scattering matrix formalism, with a particular focus on thermodynamic uncertainty relations (TURs).